aleph2c/miros/doc/i_mongol_example.rst

 .. code-block:: python

-  from miros.hsm import HsmWithQueues, spy_on
+  from miros import HsmWithQueues, spy_on

   @spy_on
   def empathy(other, e):